Table of Contents: BANKING REFORMS

 - Any person who is found to be guilty of fraud- imprisonment for a term which shall not be less than 6 months but which may extend to 10 years and fine — Not be less than the amount involved in the fraud, but which may extend to three times the amount involved in the fraud.

 There are enabling laws which are specifically meant for banks to recover default amount from borrowers viz RDDBFJ Act, SARFAESI Act -02 and recent legislation of Insolvency and Bankruptcy Code 2016.

-- SARFAESI Act allows bankers to take possession of the assets charged to the bank and auction these without intervention of the Court.
-No doubt it is a powerful tool and with proper planning and perfect execution the assets can be sold.
+- SARFAESI Act allows bankers to take possession of the assets charged to the bank and auction these without the intervention of the Court.
+No doubt it is a powerful tool and with proper planning and perfect execution, the assets can be sold.

 What can be done?

-- Banks need to do forensic audit for ascertaining the end use of funds.
+- Banks need to do a forensic audit for ascertaining the end use of funds.

 - Big Data Analytics and other IT based solutions should be used for doing proper due diligence about the borrower and his businesses like fintech companies are doing.

 - Artificial Intelligence(AI) can be leveraged to predict default at least one year in advance with the confidence of 80 per cent.
 A fintech company like D2K technology of Navi Mumbai has developed such a software and results have been remarkable.

 - Banks have to fine-tune their HR policies to train the young workforce, which at present lacks experience, and upgrade their skills.